My name is Earl.

 The only problem was that I had absolutely no idea what I was doing and I only had $1500 to my name.

 Therefore, as any good problem-solver would have done, I ignored this one fact and worked on creating a solution anyway.
-Miraculously, and perhaps with the help of some determination and refusal to accept anything less than the achievement of my goals, I eventually managed to create the nomadic life I envisioned.
+It wasn’t easy, it took some time, but I eventually got there.
+With a ton of hard work and determination as well as a refusal to accept anything less than the achievement of my goals, I managed to create the nomadic life I envisioned.

 Ever since, I’ve spent my time constantly traveling around the world, always in search of that eye-opening first-hand education that only travel can provide.
 I don’t travel to simply check countries off a list.
 In fact, as a permanent nomad, I have little interest in the actual sights that a particular destination may offer, instead preferring to focus on the human interactions and lessons learned along the way.